We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 Vaping CBD can also cause side effects, such as tiredness, sleepiness, dry mouth, and low blood pressure.

-However, the likelihood of these effects is low because they’ve only been reported in studies using very high oral (taken by mouth) doses of pure CBD; typically 300 mg and higher (6).
+But the likelihood of these effects is low because they’ve only been reported in studies using very high oral (taken by mouth) doses of pure CBD; typically 300 mg and higher (6).

-Overall, CBD is a remarkably safe substance that’s been taken in daily dosages as high as 1500 mg without any significant problems (7).
+Overall, CBD is a relatively safe substance that’s been taken in daily dosages as high as 1500 mg without any significant problems (7).
 It’s also considered safe by the World Health Organization (WHO) (8).

 Quick Introduction to Vaping CBD